 On June 13, 2018, NBCUniversal announced it was cancelling the series after 27 seasons due to low ratings, with the final episodes being taped on July 6 and the finale airing July 26.
-A new show starring Jerry, Judge Jerry (a Judge Judy copy), will debut in fall 2019.
-However, as part of their acquisition of rerun rights, The CW has the option to resume production of the series. note
+However, The CW—as part of their acquisition of rerun rights that fall—had the option to resume production of the series, eventually announcing a new show starring Jerry, titled Judge Jerry (a Judge Judy copy), to debut in September 2019. note

 "TROPES!
 TROPES!
 TROPES!
 TROPES!"

 - Argument of Contradictions: When you're watching this show, get ready to watch the trailer trash let this fly.
 "Yes, you did cheat on me, nine times!"
 "No, I din't."
 "Yes, you did!"
 "No, I din'!"
 "And the lie detector said... that was a lie!" "'What?!!!! #@#$# (bleep bleep)"